 “These beers are typically less carbonated, as they’re infused with nitrogen rather than carbon, which gives them a creamier rather than bubbly feel.

 "They’re normally a little bit higher in percentage, but it varies from beer to beer.
 Imperial stouts are really big right now, and can go up to around 12% alcohol - sometimes even higher - so this isn’t something you want to be drinking all day long!

 “Another big trend we’re seeing more and more at beer festivals is milk stout.
 Brewers infuse the beer with lactose which makes it ultra creamy.
 This technique has really boomed in the last year or so, and if you’re a real beer buff, I really recommend you give it a try!

 Those deep, malty flavours need some knockout food to give it a run for its money.
-Try Bad Co Dazed and Confused Milk Stout with this mustard-rubbed brisket with sweet chilli glaze.
+Try Bad Co Denver Milk Stout with this mustard-rubbed brisket with sweet chilli glaze.
 The creamy stout will offset the sharp mustard, bringing everything together beautifully.